nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-In addition to the full C2M2 model, CFDE presently offers two less complex C2M2 variants: [Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (introducing models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical source for a given tissue sample; host species taxonomy for samples and subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies).
+In addition to the full C2M2 model, CFDE presently offers two less complex C2M2 variants: [Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical location of the source of a given human tissue sample; taxonomic data describing samples and subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions of ownership and responsibility).

 (Proposals for Levels 2 and 3 currently exist in [first-round rough brainstorm draft](../draft-C2M2_Levels_spreadsheets/Level_definitions.csv) only.)